-CMT is caused by gene mutations that affect the normal function of the peripheral nerves.
+Charcot-Marie-Tooth disease, or CMT, is caused by gene mutations that affect the normal function of the peripheral nerves.
 Sometimes these mutations damage the nerves themselves, others damage the myelin sheath which is the protective coating that surrounds the nerve.
-Both result in weaker messages being sent out to one’s limb extremities and back.
+Both result in weaker messages being sent out to the limb extremities and back.

-In the most common kinds of CMT, symptoms usually begin before the age of 20.
+In the most common kinds of Charcot-Marie-Tooth, symptoms usually begin before the age of 20.
 They may include:

-CMT is progressive however it does not affect life span.
+CMT is progressive though it does not affect life span.

 Sofia’s AFOs Help Her to Stand and Walk During Lockdown

 LOC’s gait lab has helped Lilac to move independently

 Sam Walmsley to explain OSKAR Framework to Neuro Conference 2021 Delegates